How Exchange and Microsoft Teams interact

 4 Retention will use a shadow mailbox for the online user to store messages.
 Microsoft Teams Supports eDiscovery for Teams user in an Exchange Hybrid environment.

 5 Teams users with on-premises Exchange mailbox may use voicemail with Teams and receive voicemail messages in Outlook, but voicemail messages will not be available to view or play within the Teams client.

 Requirements to get the most out of Microsoft Teams

 Microsoft Teams works with several Microsoft 365 and Office 365 services to provide users with a rich experience.
 To support this experience, you need to enable certain features or services and assign licenses.

 SharePoint Online is required to share and store files in team conversations.
 Microsoft Teams doesn't support SharePoint on-premises.

 Users must be assigned a SharePoint Online license if they want to share files in Chats.
 If users aren't assigned and enabled with SharePoint Online licenses, they don't have OneDrive for Business storage in Microsoft 365 or Office 365.
-File sharing will continue to work in Channels, but users are unable to share files in Chats without OneDrive for Business storage in Office 365.
+File sharing will continue to work in Channels, but users are unable to share files in Chats without OneDrive for Business storage in Microsoft 365 or Office 365.

 Users must be enabled for Microsoft 365 group creation to create teams in Microsoft Teams.

 To let Microsoft Teams work with Exchange on-premises, you must configure the new Exchange OAuth authentication protocol, preferably by running the Exchange Hybrid Wizard, as described in Configure OAuth authentication between Exchange and Exchange Online organizations.
 To enable users with Exchange on-premises mailbox to schedule Teams meetings on behalf of another user, you must must also complete steps 2-3 as described in Configure Integration and OAuth between Skype for Business Online and Exchange Server.